microsoft/BotBuilder-Samples/samples/javascript_typescript/52.enterprise-bot/README.md

 ### Project Structure

-`index.js` references the bot and starts a Restify server. `bot.js` loads the dialog type you selected when running the generator and adds it as the default dialog. `dialogs.js` contains the list of sample dialogs.
+- `index.ts` references the bot and starts a Restify server.
+- `enterpriseBot.ts` loads the dialogs to run.
+- `botServices.ts` generates the services that are used in the bot and are declared in your `.bot` configuration file.
+- `/dialogs` folder contains the dialogs presented in this sample.
+- `/middleware` folder contains the Content Moderator middleware and all telemetry related classes.

 ### Configuring the bot